chinapedia/wikipedia.abstract.en/Page/Diego_Garcia.md

 Wildlife

-Coconut_Crab.jpgs are protected on Diego Garcia.]]
+s are protected on Diego Garcia.]]
 All the terrestrial and aquatic fauna of Diego Garcia are protected, with the exception of certain game fish, rats, and cats; hefty fines are levied against violators.[144]

 Crustaceans